-Applicants must hold an appropriate an appropriate first degree with a minimum of 2:2 honours, a medical degree, or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.
+Applicants must hold an appropriate first degree with a minimum of 2:2 honours (e.g. in Medicine, Biomedical Science, Dietetics, Human Biology) or hold appropriate professional qualifications and be able to demonstrate suitable background knowledge and skills.

 Months of entry

 The MSc in Haematology is designed to enable you to develop an up-to-date, advanced understanding of the disorders of blood and blood-forming tissues.
-You will discuss mechanistic models of haematopoiesis and how knowledge of stem cell theory can inform the treatment of anaemia or leukaemia.
-Blood carries many hormones and cytokines; these can be used as biomarkers of disease, and you will examine the problems associated with some of these measurements.
-Utilising critical analytical skills you will evaluate new developments in research into the blood sciences.
+Utilising critical analytical skills, you will evaluate new developments in research into the blood sciences.